David Ortiz and A-Rod debut on Cooperstown Hall of Fame ballot

 Members of the Bbwaa with 10 consecutive years or more of membership are entitled to vote.
 Voters have until December 31 to mail their ballots and the results will be announced on January 25.

-Every player selected will be inducted into the Cooperstown museum on July 24, in addition to those selected by the Golden Age and Dawn of Baseball committees that will meet on December 5.
+Any chosen player will be inducted into the Cooperstown museum on July 24, in addition to those selected by the Golden Age and Dawn of Baseball committees that will meet on December 5.

 No one was elected by the Bbwaa in last year’s vote.
 After the result was announced, Schilling asked to be removed from the ballot.